lottie-animation-community/docs/Lottie_Rendering_Model.md

 out anything that exceeds it; even if the containing canvas is larger and could display the exceeding texture.

+### Shape Layers

+Shape layers define a collection of four different types of objects: Groups, Shapes, Shape Modifiers and Paint Operations.
+The order by which the collection should be read starting at the end of the stack and traversed upwards.

+#### Groups

+Each group can contain any number of children belonging to the four types of objects.
+The children stack includes as the last child a transform object that is applied to the full set of its siblings of type Shapes and Groups.
+Any Paint Operation or Shape Modifier defined within a group has no effect on sibling Shapes, regardless of them being defined before or after in the containing stack.

+#### Shapes

+Shapes are types of objects that define a paintable surface.
+They can be parametric, like rectangles, or a collection or vertices.
+They must be painted following the inverse stack order, starting from the last.

+#### Shape Modifiers

+Shape Modifiers, like trim path, or rounded corners, are not part of the render tree but modify any Shape that is declared before them on the element stack.
+The order of those modifiers should be applied from last to first in the stack, and should be chained such as the output of the previous one becomes the input of the following one.
+They affect both sibling Shapes and Shapes defined within a Group, as long as it is located on the stack before them.

+#### Paint Operations
+Paint Operations, like stroke and fill, are not part of the render tree but define the types of paints that should be applied to Shapes.
+The order of those paints should be applied frop last to first and they affect both sibling Shapes and Shapes defined within a Group, as long as it is located on the stack before them.

 ### Track matte layers

 Track matte layers are pairs of layers where one acts as a mask for the other.